If you’re wondering about the advantages of contracts and the benefits of contract law than this blog is for you…

-The drafting process identifies misunderstandings or unclear points that might otherwise surface only in he event of a later dispute or lawsuit that could lead to expensive and complicated lawsuits.
+The drafting process identifies misunderstandings or unclear points that might otherwise surface only in the event of a later dispute or lawsuit that could lead to expensive and complicated lawsuits.

 Further, the process of negotiating a detailed contract, when paired with trust, can enhance the trust value received by each party.

 When negotiations are being drawn out, the parties can avoid ambiguity about what they finally agreed to by including a clause to the effect that “this agreement constitutes the entire agreement of the parties and supersedes all prior and contemporaneous agreements, representations, and understandings of the parties.”
-This is called a merger clause or integration.
+We call this a merger clause or integration.

-It is ALWAYS recommended to have any form of agreement formalized in a written contract to prevent possible disputes in the future.
+I ALWAYS recommend having any form of agreement formalized in a written contract to prevent possible disputes in the future.